PSRJ1719/Automated-File-Backup/README.md

+# Automated File Backup

+This Python script automates the process of backing up a specified folder to a destination directory on a daily basis.

+## Prerequisites

+-os
+-shutil
+-datetime
+-schedule
+-time

 # Automated Backup Script Setup

 This repository contains the necessary files to set up an automated backup script on macOS using `launchd`.